 Instructions

-- In a large skillet, sauté onions in melted butter on medium-low heat until soft and translucent (approximately 5 minutes).
+- In a large skillet, sauté 1 cup yellow onion, diced in melted 2 tablespoons butter on medium-low heat for about 5 minutes or until soft and translucent.

-- Add shredded carrots and sauté for another 3 minutes.
-Add tomato sauce and increase gently simmer for a few more minutes or until sauce thickens.
-Reserve half of this vegetable tomato sauce in a bowl and set aside.
+- Add 1 cup carrots, finely shredded and sauté for another 3 minutes.
+Pour in 3 cups tomato sauce and bring the mixutre to a gentle simmer.
+Let it cook for a few minutes until the sauce thickens.
+Once thickened, reserve half of the sauce and set it aside in a bowl.

-- Preheat oven to 425 degrees Fahrenheit.
-Spread half of the reserved sauce in a 9X13 casserole or baking dish.
+- Spread half of the reserved sauce in the bottom of a large 9X13 casserole or baking dish.

-- In a large mixing bowl, combine ground meats, vegetable tomato sauce, eggs, and salt, garlic powder, and black pepper.
+- In a large mixing bowl, combine 1 ½ pounds ground meat, vegetable tomato mixture, 2 eggs, whisked, and seasonings including 1 teaspoon unrefined salt, 1 teaspoon garlic powder, and ½ teaspoon black pepper.

 Video